Shiv9993/symphony-node/README.md

 ss -tuln
 ```

-# check again if that port is free, if its used, it connects if not it will not give any output
+# check again if that port is free, if its used, it connects if not it doesn't give any output

 ```console
 nc -zv 127.0.0.1 26656